Skiing in New Zealand

 When to ski in New Zealand?

-The ski season in New Zealand begins in June and runs until October, most years.
+The ski season in New Zealand begins in June and runs until October, in most years.

 Mt.
 Hutt June 13 - October 4